 The work on behalf of showpeople will go on, he says.
 “I certainly intend to make sure that what I’ve started somebody else will finish.”

-And whilst he may be retiring, Mr Lyle is not giving up his friendship with showmen.
+And whilst he may be retiring, Richard Lyle is not giving up his friendship with showmen.
 “I will continue to support showpeople wherever I can”, he says.

 No doubt that support will be welcomed as showpeople watch and hope for Mr Lyle’s licensing Bill to be enshrined in law.